-If you are an investor in one of the Franklin Templeton schemes that are in the process of winding up, you have received an email on Sunday.
-This is about an interest payout distribution from the Segregated Portfolio 1 which holds the Vodafone Idea 8.25% (July 2020) investment.
+If you are an investor in one of the Franklin Templeton schemes that are in the process of winding up, you have received an email.
+This is about payout distribution from the Segregated Portfolio 1 which holds the Vodafone Idea 8.25% (July 2020) investment.

 The email seems to have caused some confusion.
 For better understanding, I am sharing with you a summary of what it says.

 In Jan 2020, Vodafone Idea was downgraded.
 Various schemes from FT held the debt investment of the company in their portfolio.
 The one we are referring to is the Vodafone Idea 8.25% with maturity on July 10, 2020.

 FT immediately wrote down 100% of the investment.
 Then as per SEBI guidelines for side pockets, it shifted the holding into a segregated portfolio.

 A segregated portfolio is different from the main scheme and has its own existence.
 The idea is to ensure that if there is any recovery from the investment, it goes to only those investors which suffered initially.